 Pumpkin Spice Sourdough Bread Recipe

-I’m so thrilled with all the positive feedback and reviews on my Golden Sourdough Bread blog post!
-When I first started baking sourdough, I was intimidated, confused, and took tons of notes throughout my trial and error process.
-If you missed it, my original post on sourdough bread is packed with tips, facts, baking terms, and the ultimate beginner-friendly golden sourdough bread recipe.
+I’m so thrilled with all the positive feedback on my Golden Sourdough Bread recipe!
+When I first started baking sourdough, I was intimidated and confused, so I took tons of notes throughout the trial-and-error process.
+That post is packed with helpful tips, baking terms, and my beginner-friendly sourdough bread recipe.

 Pull Apart Sourdough Dinner Rolls: Easiest Overnight Recipe